mwermelinger/The-Joy-of-Jupyter/README.md

-Now that you've seen a concrete example of a notebook, read [_What is the Jupyter Notebook?_](https://github.com/jupyter/notebook/blob/master/docs/source/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.ipynb), a brief introduction by the Jupyter team of the main terminology and features of notebooks.
+Now that you've seen a concrete example of a notebook, read [_What is the Jupyter Notebook?_](https://github.com/jupyter/notebook/blob/master/docs/source/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.ipynb), a brief introduction by the Jupyter team to the main terminology and features of notebooks.

-## These notebooks
+## 2 These notebooks

 The notebooks in this repository are as follows.